-Demand for the Company's contract talent solutions, permanent placement talent solutions, and consulting talent is largely dependent upon general economic and labor trends both domestically and abroad.
-The U.S. economic backdrop and labor trends for the first three quarters of 2022 remained conducive to growth for the Company as the unemployment rate decreased from 3.9% in December 2021 to 3.5% at the end of the third quarter of 2022.
-In the U.S., job openings and quit rates remain elevated although modestly below all-time highs.
-Significant demand due to talent shortages persists across professional disciplines in the U.S., although general economic uncertainty is causing a lengthening of sales cycles as clients take more time to fill roles.
+Demand for the Company's contract talent solutions, permanent placement talent solutions, and Protiviti is largely dependent upon general economic and labor trends both domestically and abroad.
+The U.S. economic backdrop and labor trends for the first quarter of 2023 remained steady for the Company as the unemployment rate was 3.5% for both December 2022 and at the end of the first quarter of 2023.
+Although recent metrics are modestly off their peaks, talent shortages persist.
+In the U.S., unemployment stands near a 50-year low and remains even lower for those with a college degree, where the rate is 2.0%.